-The Hotel/Restaurant Management program is designed to prepare graduates for entry-level management positions in the hospitality industry.
-Students acquire a broad base of knowledge and skills for a successful career in a challenging service business environment.
-The program focuses on courses such as front office procedures, hospitality marketing, beverage management, facilities management, and hospitality financial management.
+The Hospitality Administration Program is designed to prepare graduates for entry level management positions in the hospitality industry.
+Students acquire a broad base of knowledge and skills for a successful career in a challenging business service environment.
+The program focuses on courses such as front office procedures, hospitality marketing, food and beverage management, hospitality human resource management, and hospitality facilities management.
 All of these courses are uniquely designed for the hospitality service industry.